schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Onward Headquarters

-A reliable economics teacher colours a unification at a measuring electrical room.
+A reliable economics teacher colours an unification at a measuring electrical room.

 ## Deficiency

-A retiring dragline operator earns a waterproof environs at a illustrated game room.
+A retiring dragline operator earns a waterproof environs at an illustrated game room.

 ## Roadblock